 So when I found a student that lived by a seashore my questions often centered on the tides.
 I was so insistent on knowing everything that this one child told his father and I actually got a decree issued against me!
-Seems this boys father was an official of his country which may have been Portugal and he never amounted to much so he decided to make a name for himself by destroying a six year old girl.
+Seems this boys father was a member of the legation of the Spanish Netherlands and he never amounted to much so he decided to make a name for himself by destroying a six year old girl.
 Not a big accomplishment but my aunt said it was the biggest thing he had ever attempted in his entire life.
 Anyway it backfired and before long I was famous.

 My uncle didn't know what to make of it.
 Horse men are very straight.
 The government sent me a copy of the decree and my aunt studied it for a long time.
-She told me I couldn't go see the tide pools there (in Portugal) and left it at that.
+She told me I couldn't go see the tide pools in the Spanish Netherlands and left it at that.
 (This incident could take 20 pages of writing to do it justice.
 It went on for years.)

-The decree was about how I was accused of helping England prepare for an invasion of Portugal by finding out the tides but it was all information any English fisherman could find out in about in an hour from a Portuguese fisherman or anyone else could if they went to the shore and rented a house on the beach.
+The decree was about how I was accused of helping England prepare for an invasion of the Netherlands by finding out the tides but it was all information any English fisherman could find out in about in an hour from a Netherlands fisherman or anyone else could if they went to the shore and rented a house on the beach.

-So the Queen sent out the information that the Portuguese diplomat was paranoid or making an issue over nothing.
+So the Queen sent out the information that the diplomat was paranoid or making an issue over nothing.
 The strange thing is that it was picked up on by the Spanish court too quickly and without question before it ran it's course so it acted as an alert to the Queen to be wary of Spanish intentions from then on.
-The Spanish had been waiting for any excuse to get upset at the English and they were diplomatically bound to Portugal.
+The Spanish had been waiting for any excuse to get upset at the English and they were almost diplomatically bound to go to war.

-...not a little girl that just wanted to know what were in the tide pools of other countries.
+...not a little girl that just wanted to know what was in the tide pools of other countries.

 He was a very manipulative politician because he got out of it later on when he told everybody his own son had failed to tell him my age.
 But his daughter had escorted the son to his riding lessons and she was in her late teens.
 He said she was never there so he was lying about not knowing everything.

-He had inherited his high position and much wealth and even some investments in England.
+He had inherited his high position, much wealth and even some investments in England.
 His family were all high achievers and yet he had done nothing in his life.
 So he decided to make his mark by destroying a little girl who lived far from his King.
 He thought his lies would not be uncovered and he thought the Queen would never make an issue of a stable girl.
 Queen Elizabeth felt that all of us were her children and if you want to see an angry woman then falsely accuse a woman's child of something bad.
 That was the end of him in England and they may have executed him in his own country for treason and for almost starting a war.
-(The Spanish/Portuguese arrested him for treason but I am not certain what happened to him.)
+(As I recall the Spanish arrested him for treason but I am not certain what happened to him.)

 The queen sent over a huge amount of sweets to offer for bribes to the children of those I taught.
-But these children were aristocracy and they ate sweets regularly and some whenever they wanted them.
-So not only were the sweets of no use, they looked just like the bribes they were..
+But these children were aristocracy who ate sweets regularly and some whenever they wanted them.
+So not only were the sweets of no use, they looked just like the bribes they were.

 The queen did not understand the power a pony holds on a small child who has never ridden one (and who perhaps has never even seen a horse that small).
 They were children of aristocrats and did what ever they wanted too.